publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s142.md

         (1) For all purposes of this title, a project authorized by subsection (a)(1) of this section shall be deemed to be a highway project.

-        (2) Projects authorized by subsection (a)(2) shall be subject to, and governed in accordance with, all provisions of this title applicable to projects on the surface transportation program, except to the extent determined inconsistent by the Secretary.
+        (2) Projects authorized by subsection (a)(2) shall be subject to, and governed in accordance with, all provisions of this title applicable to projects on the surface transportation block grant program, except to the extent determined inconsistent by the Secretary.

         (3) The Federal share payable on account of projects authorized by subsection (a) of this section shall be that provided in [section 120 of this title][/us/usc/t23/s120].